cscart/docs/en/developer_guide/core/documents/email_notifications.rst

 .. note::

-    This functionality is available starting with CS-Cart/Multi-Vendor 4.4.1.
+   Email notification editor is available starting with CS-Cart/Multi-Vendor 4.4.1.

 The new CS-Cart feature allows you to edit email notifications in the Administration panel.
 Just go to **Design → Email templates** and choose the template you want to edit.

-For the sake of convenience, all email templates are divided into **two groups**:
+For the sake of convenience, all email templates are divided into two groups:

-* **Administrator notifications**.
+* Administrator notifications.

-* **Customer notifications**.
+* Customer notifications.

 We use `Twig <http://twig.sensiolabs.org/>`_ as the template engine: developers can take advantage of the full functionality of the library.